8 Dumpstate (State Information)

 #2: DM_StartDialog(dialog D, null)

-Only the first 20 and the last 20 entries are listed.
+Only the top 20 and bottom 20 entries are listed.

 Important